Fishbowl Discussion:

 What is the Fishbowl Group Activity?

-Fishbowl activity is an interactive method of learning whereby a group of students is seated in an inner circle to discuss a topic or idea while the rest of the class is seated in an outer circle for observation.
+"Fishbowl meaning" refers to the interactive method of learning whereby a group of students is seated in an inner circle to discuss a topic or idea while the rest of the class is seated in an outer circle for observation.
 Observers reflect on an activity, jot down notes, and then share insights.
-It is commonly used in collaborative or student-centered learning.
+The fishbowl method of teaching is commonly used in collaborative or student-centered learning.

 Try for Free